 Þorvaldsdalur is a valley that leads up west from Hauganes, approx 2 km from the village, is uninhabited -the last resident left the valley in 1979.
 It is approx. 20km long, has steep mountains with extraordinary rock slides and rock avalanches.
 The area is a very popular hiking trail during summer and hosts an annual off-trail/terrain running event; Þorvaldsdalsskokk (25km) in the first week of July.
 Make sure you have proper shoes for hiking and don’t forget to pack a lunchbox (there is no service there!).
 During winter there is risk of avalanche because the mountains are steep so be very careful when walking or snowmobiling.

 From Þorvaldsdalur valley, there are traces of old buildings in the valley where you can look through and your thoughts can wonder to the people who used to live there and the living conditions and elements they embarked.

 The old road to Hauganes is a gravel road path uphill from the middle of the village, you wont miss it once you’re there.
-It leads all the way down to the highway but you might have to walk through or stop at a horse fence on the way (just make sure you close the gates if you open any).
+It leads all the way down to the highway but you might have to walk through a horse fence on the way (just make sure you close the gates if you open any).